Bill Lawry: Playing style

 Along with Bob Simpson, he formed an opening partnership that was regarded as one of the finest in Test history.
 Lawry was fast between the wickets, and the pair were especially well known for their understanding, as exemplified by their fluency in rotating the strike with quick singles.
 Lawry was known for his peculiar stance.
 He had little bend in his knees, and as a result batted with a stoop over his bat.
 He used his long reach to blunt spin bowling.
 He played with a very straight bat, combining well-organised defence with a somewhat limited range of strokes, marked by an efficiency of placement and an unusually heavy reliance on the hook shot.
 His strengths were regarded as his composure and intense concentration which powered a relentless single-mindedness.
 His defiant style was accentuated by his habit of tugging on his cap after every ball, as though starting afresh.
-John Snow wrote that 'He always had to be got out and even if you managed to knock all three stumps over he still stayed at the crease a moment looking round for some excuse to continue batting before reluctantly starting his walk back to the dressing room'.
 Lawry was also a left-hander during his winter baseball recreation, which equipped him with a powerful throwing arm.